aatuh/recsys/backlog/backlog_wow_v2.md

 * **Impl notes**: Reuse tokens; build `TopKCard`, `BadgesRow`, `HumanSummary` components.
 Keep advanced tucked away.
 * **Acceptance**: Clean stage, scroll‑free on laptop, obvious “what I’m seeing.”

+# TODO: "Why this list" explanation is not very useful or informative (from the pov of "executive")

 ✅ **EDS‑03 · “Explain this page” (plain English)**

 * **What**: Button above the list opens a concise modal describing why these items ranked (no jargon).
 Link to details.